By Melanie Hamilton-Basich

 Another valuable resource?
 AAMI’s book, co-authored by Wirth, titled Medical Device Cybersecurity: A Guide for HTM Professionals.

-Keep Abreast of Threats
+Keep Abreast of Cybersecurity Threats

 While ransomware gets most of the headlines these days, there are many more seemingly mundane cybersecurity threats to keep in mind.
 For example, many newer cyberattacks involve “moving up the supply chain,” Wirth warns.
 “Instead of directly attacking an organization, they compromise a trusted supplier or a software tool and leapfrog from there.”
 To combat such effective, damaging attacks, he says the best tactic is to implement security as early as possible in the lifecycle of a device or system.